MicrosoftDocs/ai-builder/ai-builder-docs/byom-for-your-prompts.md

   catalog](https://ai.azure.com/explore/models?tid=72f988bf-86f1-41af-91ab-2d7cd011db47)

 > [!IMPORTANT]
-> - This is a preview feature.
+> - This is a production-ready preview feature.
-> - Preview features are available before an official release so that customers can get early access and provide feedback.
+>- Production-ready previews are subject to [supplemental terms of use](https://www.microsoft.com/business-applications/legal/supp-powerplatform-preview/).

 You can access a diverse portfolio of AI models, including cutting-edge open-source solutions, industry-specific models, and task-based AI capabilities&mdash;all within the trusted, scalable, and enterprise-ready platform of Copilot Studio.
 With the native Azure AI Foundry integration, we bring the best capabilities from across our platforms into Copilot Studio to make it your one-stop hub to build agents.